 We are tackling diffuse pollution through several initiatives.
 So far, these include:

 - Implementing a scheme to provide Partnership grants (up to 50% of total costs, including labour) for investments on farms to tackle diffuse pollution.

 - Providing a series of Workshops for farmers and landowners to promote good practice in land and water management.

-- Encouraging the owners of septic tanks to ensure that these are properly maintained and do not cause unintended pollution.
+- Encouraging the owners of septic tanks to ensure that these are properly maintained and do not cause pollution.

 - Encouraging households to switch to phosphate-free detergents for washing clothes and in automatic dishwashers.

 - Raising awareness among land managers, land agents, agronomists and other advisers of the Partnership’s work and the support which it can provide.

 How You Can Help

 Everyone in the Welland Valley can help us to improve water quality.
 Here are just a few ideas:

 - Contact us if you see any evidence of pollution in watercourses (e.g. very muddy water, dirty discharges from pipes or drains, sheens of oil, or dead fish).

 - Switch to low-phosphate detergents for laundry and automatic dishwashers.